grafana/loki/docs/sources/send-data/promtail/stages/pack.md

   # If you are not combining multiple source files or you know your log lines won't have interlaced timestamps
   # you can set this value to false.
   [ingest_timestamp: <bool> | default = true]

+  # If the resulting log line needs to have its original sorting preserved (as per the order on the labels: key)
+  # The key sort_labels, if not provided defaults to true, meaning it will sort the output log line by alphabetical order.
+  [sort_labels: <bool> | default = true]
 ```

 ## Examples